CS160-Team2-Online-Banking/Gradient-Bank-Web-Application/README.md

 # Gradient Bank
-Gradient bank is an online banking application which was developed over the course of 3 months as a class project.
+Gradient Bank is an online banking application which was developed over the course of 3 months as a class project.
 Gradient Bank was built using the Django Framework, and uses MySQL and Google Maps to support the features it provides.

 ## Description
 ### Customer Features